nvpinkham/GO_cluster/README.md

 This package is ment to be used to parse and further process the results produced by "clusterProfiler" [1]

+GO_cluster stands out for its ability to identify overlapping GO terms across multiple GO analyses, wether they are different species or treatment conditions.
+Additionally, it can determine representative GO terms for shared clusters, providing valuable insights into functional similarities.

 ## Go cluster binning:
 ![Ec_Pa__Dendrogram_MF_2025-02-19](https://github.com/user-attachments/assets/b6510d71-af9f-49d5-877f-e3b2ac9d4716)